Nalveer/Social-mediaRESTfulAPI/readme.md

 A project to learn about making RESTful APIs with Spring Boot.

-- The API manages users and their posts with a MySQL database deployed on a local Docker Container.
+- The API manages users and their posts with a MySQL database deployed on a Docker Container.

 Endpoints: